anthonysgro/RoboHouse/README.md

     dist
     ```

 3. Add two properties to `.env`.
 Use "dev" for your local copy, and "prod" for whenever you deploy to your preferred host provider.
-MINUTES_TO_SLEEP can be set to anything, but I recommend between 20-45 minutes.
+APP_FREQUENCY_MINUTES can be set to anything, but I recommend between 20-45 minutes.
 The free tier of ScraperAPI (next step) gives you 1000 proxy rotations a month, which will be enough for about 1 API call per 45 minutes.
 The first week gives you 5000, so you should be good enough to use any value between 20-45 for the duration of your apartment search.

     ```yml
     APP_ENV=dev
-    MINUTES_TO_SLEEP=
+    APP_FREQUENCY_MINUTES=
     ```

 4. Get a free API Key at [https://scraperapi.com/](https://scraperapi.com/) and add the following properties to `.env`: